noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 *Does the addition of biofuel, Ethanol, to unleaded gasoline produce less carbon dioxide released per kilometre in comparison to regular unleaded gasoline?*
 ##### Additional relevant information

-Various fuel types will be mentioned throughout this study, information regaridng these can be seen in
+Various fuel types will be mentioned throughout this study, information regaridng these can be seen in Figure 1.

 | Fuel Type | Components (by volume)     |
 | :-------- | :------------------------- |